 The Communications Committee oversees the organization’s website, social media presence on Facebook and Instagram, and the newsletter.
 We meet bi-monthly to discuss strategy and ideas for promoting our tours, events, and overall mission.
 Each volunteer on this committee is expected to take on tasks as needed, including website updates and content generation.

 Minneapolis Historical Committee

 The Minneapolis Historical Committee, under the direction of its chairperson/editor-in-chief, manages and grows Minneapolis Historical (MH), a website that provides brief descriptions of historic buildings and landscapes in Minneapolis.
 The committee meets as needed — usually several times each year.
 We welcome volunteers with both a strong interest in historic architecture and good writing skills who would like to create descriptions of buildings and landscapes.

 Summer Walking Tours Committee

 The Preserve Minneapolis summer walking tour program celebrates the historic legacy of communities and architecture throughout the city from May to September.
 Tours are scheduled during the day on weekends and on weekday evenings.
 Our tour coordinator is present for each tour and relies on the assistance of a volunteer to check participants in and to make certain that they’ve signed a waiver.
 During the tour, the volunteer helps keep the group together so that everyone can hear the guide clearly and so that the tour schedule is maintained.
 The tour coordinator contacts prospective volunteers prior to the season to be scheduled for a maximum of three tours and coordinates with them directly in advance of the date of each tour.
 New volunteers are welcome.

-If you would like to volunteer for one or more of our seasonal walking tours contact our Tour Coordinator Rasa Zeltina at email@example.com.
+If you would like to volunteer for one or more of our seasonal walking tours contact our Tour Coordinator Katy Epler at firstname.lastname@example.org.